 - Find what your potential customers are interested in:

 Make a list of your local competitors’ websites and watch what people have pinned from those sites.
-You can easily see what people has pinned from a site by going to http://www.pinterest.com/source/example.com.
+You can easily see what people have pinned from a site by going to http://www.pinterest.com/source/example.com.
 Replace the example.com with any site’s URL to find out pins related to that site.

-- Create multiple boards with different theme
+- Create multiple boards with the different theme

 Don’t use a single board to pin all your posts.
 Create multiple boards, each focusing a topic of interest of your potential customers

 - Pin regularly and repin the contents of potential customers: